-Note: The key switch on the front of the SLC processor must be in the REM position.
+Note: The key switch on the front of the CompactLogix processor must be in the REM or PROG position.

-1 If you are not already online to the processor, open the Communications menu, and then choose Download.
-RSLogix will establish communication with the processor.

-- 2 Click the Download button to transfer the sample program to the processor. - 3 RSLogix will compile the program and transfer it to the processor.
-This process may take a few minutes.
+- 1 If you are not already online to the processor, open the COMMUNICATIONS menu, and then choose DOWNLOAD.
+RSLogix will establish communication with the processor. - 2 When communication is established, RSLogix will open a confirmation dialog box.
+Click the DOWNLOAD button to transfer the sample program to the processor.